Galectin-9

 Galectin-9 was first isolated from mouse embryonic kidney in 1997 as a 36 kDa beta-galactoside lectin protein.
 Human galectin-9 is encoded by the LGALS9 gene.

 Function

 The protein has N- and C- terminal carbohydrate-binding domains connected by a link peptide.
 Multiple alternatively spliced transcript variants have been found for this gene.

 Galectin-9 is one of the most studied ligands for HAVCR2 (TIM-3) and is expressed on various tumor cells.
 However, it can also interact with other proteins (CLEC7A, CD137, CD40).
-For example, an interaction with CD40 on T-cells induced their proliferation inhibition and cell death.
+For example, an interaction with CD40 on T-cells inhibits their proliferation and induces cell death.